microsoft/CCF/doc/governance/proposals.rst

       ]
     }

-Ballots are JSON objects containing a JS script exporting a single ``vote`` function, which parse a proposal and return a boolean to indicate the submitter's assent (true to vote in favour, false to vote against).
+Ballots are JSON objects containing a JS script exporting a single ``vote`` function, which parse a proposal and return a boolean to indicate the submitter's conditional assent (true to vote in favour, false to vote against).
 These votes may be hand-written to logically validate complex proposals, but for simple proposals it is often sufficient to do an equality check.
-Given a proposal object, we can generate a ballot which implements this quality check.
-Within the CCF pip package there are Jinja templates to generate these objects and scripts, and a Python script that demonstrates rendering these templates from a proposal, named ``ballot_builder``:
+Given a proposal object, we can generate a ballot which implements this equality check.
+Within the CCF pip package there are sample Jinja templates to generate these objects and scripts, and a Python script that demonstrates rendering these templates from a proposal, named ``ballot_builder``:

 .. code-block:: bash